prabhudattaMohapatra/myPrompts/India_test_case_generation/prompt.md

 ## Quality Assurance

-Before finalizing all test case files (YAML and CSV):
+Before finalizing all test case files (CSV):
-- Verify all YAML test case files are generated (one per test case from Use_Cases.md)
-- Verify all CSV files (Master Summary, Detailed Input, Detailed Output, Combined) are generated
+- Verify all CSV files are generated:
+  - Master Summary CSV
+  - Annual Input CSV (with all minimum required columns)
+  - Monthly Input CSVs (3 bonus/commission files with at least 5 non-zero values each + 1 CTC revision file for 3 employees + 1 tax regime revision file for 2 employees)
+  - Annual Output CSV (with all minimum required columns)
+  - Monthly Output CSVs (3 payslip files with all minimum required columns)
+- Verify Arrears Data is NOT generated (marked as "Later, not to be generated now")
-- Verify the exact number of employees specified in Data_requirements.md are included in all files
+- Verify exactly 50 employees are included in all files (or coordinate across multiple chat sessions to total 50)
 - Verify all test cases extracted from Use_Cases.md are covered
 - Verify all necessary dataset requirements extracted from Data_requirements.md are met (with ALL their constituent fields)
 - Verify each dataset requirement is fully represented with all its fields from employee_dsl.yaml